lana-paggiaro/lana-paggiaro/README.md

 <h3 align="center"> Passionate about learning</h3>

 - 🔭 Currently working on a Accessibility-based app for disabled people in Flutter
-- 🌱 Currently studying Flutter, PHP, Javascript and about Vitual Machines
+- 🌱 Currently studying Flutter, PHP, Javascript and about Arduino
 - 📫 How to reach me **luanna@paggiaro.com**
 - ⚡ Also a lover for Human Sciences